 - Make a well in the center of the dry mix and add all the wet ingredients.
 Whisk the wet ingredients gently to mix, then continue to incorporate the flour mix.
 Batter will be a typical pancake batter.
 The moisture content of the pumpkin puree will effect the final viscosity of the batter, so add a few tablespoons of flour or water as needed.
 I suggest these be pourable for best texture.
 Thicker batter = thicker and drier pancakes, thinner = thin and moire moist, totally a personal preference!

-- Pour batter into 3-4″ circles in a preheated stainless steel pan, greased.
+- Pour batter into 3-4″ circles in a preheated pan, greased.
 For an extra crispy exterior, I use a generous teaspoon or two of coconut oil to ‘fry’ the batter.
 Less oil works, but the crunchy texture is a nice touch.
 I usually am just about medium heat.
 When you see little bubbles work their way to the top, it is time to flip and cook the other side.

 This post was shared on Hearth & Soul, Traditional Tuesday, GF Wednesday, Frugal Days Sustainable Ways, Healthy2Day Wednesday, Kids in the Kitchen, Real Food Wednesday, Whole Foods Wednesday, Thank Your Body Thursday, Simple Live Thursday, Keep It Real Thursdays, Pennywise Platter, Wellness Weekend, Fresh Bites Friday, Fight Back Friday, GF Friday, Fill Those Jars Friday, Whole Foods Friday, Simple Meals Friday, Healthy Vegan Fridays, Gallery of Favorites, Seasonal Sunday, Monday Mania, Natural Living Monday, Make Your Own Monday, Better Mom’s Linky, GF Monday, Tasty Tuesday, Fat Tuesday, Slightly Indulgent Tuesday, Traditional Tuesdays, Hearth & Soul,